nobbieboy1337/daffainfo/README.md

 I am Muhammad Daffa.
 I am an undergraduate student of **Informatics Engineering ITS**.
 I love to learn anything about cyber security!

-- 🔭 I’m currently internship on Direktorat Pengembangan Teknologi dan Sistem Informasi (DPTSI) ITS as SOC Analyst...
+- 🔭 I’m currently internship on Direktorat Pengembangan Teknologi dan Sistem Informasi (DPTSI) ITS as Penetration Tester
+- 🔭 I’m currently internship on Dinas Pendidikan Kota Surabaya as System Administrator for PPDB Surabaya 2021
 - 🌱 I’m currently learning on **Mobile Pentesting**

 ## Social Media